Mustardnmayo/TickTackToe/README.md

 # TickTackToe
-ticktacktoe in c without the stdlib
+ticktacktoe in c without the stdlib (or any other stuff i could think to avoid)